mrshll1001/1023-testing_debugging/01_blackbox.md

 		Dog dog = new Dog(2, "Sid", 0.5, 10); // Create the dog variable to test.

-		assertEquals(Dog.class, dog.getClass()); // We want the dog's class to equal the class we created
+		assertEquals(Dog.class, dog.getClass()); // We want the variable class to equal the class we created

 	}